 To get SentiStrength to classify one or more texts, put the texts into a plain text file with one text per line.
 Select Analyse All Texts in File from the Sentiment Strength Analysis menu and select the text file.
 The output will be a copy of the file with positive and negative classifications added at the end of each line, preceded by tabs.
 Individual texts can also be classified by selecting Analyse One Text from the Sentiment Strength Analysis menu.

 Optimising SentiStrength term weights

 The term positive and negative weights can be found in the EmotionLookupTable.txt file in the SentStrength_Data folder.
 These can be manually adjusted by editing the file.
 Alternatively, they can be automatically fine-tuned with a classified text collection.
 To fine tune EmotionLookupTable.txt values used by SentiStrength, first create a collection of texts that have been classified by humans with positive (1-5) and negative (1-5) sentiment strengths.
-Put these into a plain text file in which each line has the format: text – tab – negative – tab – positive.
+Put these into a plain text file in which each line has the format: positive – tab – negative – tab – text (negative sentiment can be entered as either positive or negative integers).
 The set should be at least 500 texts.
 Select Optimise the emotion dictionary weights from the Sentiment Strength Analysis menu and SentiStrength will create a new term strength list that is optimised for the sentiment in the new texts.
 To use the new strengths, save a copy of the original strength list and then replace it with the new list.